NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 region = "us-west-2"
 vpc-id = "vpc-03ed6b1867d76e1a9"
 ```
-You will use the values in the commands below, so probably a good idea to copy the output somewhere
+:blub: **Tip:** You will use the values in the commands below, so probably a good idea to copy the output somewhere
 so you can easily reference it later.

+> [NOTE!]
-Note that an FSxN File System was created, with a vserver (a.k.a.
+> Note that an FSxN File System was created, with a vserver (a.k.a.
 SVM).
 The default username
-for the FSxN File System is 'fsxadmin'.
+> for the FSxN File System is 'fsxadmin'.
 And the default username for the vserver is 'vsadmin'.
 The
-password for both of these users is the same and is what is stored in the AWS SecretsManager secret
+> password for both of these users is the same and is what is stored in the AWS SecretsManager secret
-shown above.
+> shown above.
 Note that since Terraform was used to create the secret, the password is stored in
-plain text and therefore it is **HIGHLY** recommended that you change the password to something else
+> plain text in its "state" database and therefore it is **HIGHLY** recommended that you change
-by first changing the passwords via the AWS Management Console and then updating the password in
+> the password to something else by first changing the passwords via the AWS Management Console and
-the AWS SecretsManager secret.
-You can update the 'username' key in the secret if you want, but
+> then updating the password in the AWS SecretsManager secret.
+You can update the 'username' key in
-it must be a vserver admin user, not a system level user.
-This secret is used by Astra
+> the secret if you want, but it must be a vserver admin user, not a system level user.
+This secret
-Trident and it will always login via the vserver management LIF and therefore it must be a
+> is used by Astra Trident and it will always login via the vserver management LIF and therefore it
-vserver admin user.
-If you want to create a separate secret for the 'fsxadmin' user, feel free
+> must be a vserver admin user.
+If you want to create a separate secret for the 'fsxadmin' user,
-to do so.
+> feel free to do so.

 ### SSH to the jump server to complete the setup
 Use the following command to 'ssh' to the jump server: